-Even in its pre-order phase, you can get the LG G7 ThinQ for less than £1,000 over the two year period, with some really attractive prices around the 20GB data mark.
+You can already get the LG G7 ThinQ for way less than £1,000 over the two year period, with some really attractive prices around the 20GB data mark.
 That's much cheaper than the S9 was when it came into the world a few months ago.

-So if you've been waiting patiently for LG G7 ThinQ deals to become availble to pre-order, your time is now.
-Order today to be among the first to receive the phone - the official UK release date is Thursday May 31- by narrowing down the best price for you in our comparison chart below.
+So if you've been waiting patiently for LG G7 ThinQ deals to become available, your time is now - narrow down the best price for you in our comparison chart below.

 Unlocked LG G7 ThinQ SIM-free deals